rohanbatrain/sbd-nextjs-chat/README.md

 # sbd-nextjs-chat

 The **Chat Module** is a sophisticated conversational interface for the Second Brain Database.
 It leverages LLMs and RAG (Retrieval-Augmented Generation) to allow users to interact with their knowledge base naturally.
+Taken from

 ## Features